 Pros & Cons of These Headphones – Head to Head

 |Pro’s||Good, Secure Fit.
 Speaker Quality Surprisingly Good||Surprisingly secure.Neat ear clip design

 |Wireless Connectivity.LightweightGood Battery Life.

 |Cons||No Auto-power Off when disconnected so may shorten battery life.Battery Life not Good Anyway.||They let ambient sound in.||Not $350 worth of Sound.Slippery When Wet!|

 Final Thoughts on Finding the Best Workout Headphones

 Finding the right set of earphones is a tricky business, especially when it becomes a major investment and you could be spending a couple of hundred dollars, so you want to make it the right choice.
 The problem is that there isn’t really anything that is absolutely perfect so it becomes an exercise in compromise.

 In reality, you have to consider what you are actually going to be doing in your exercise routine; if it’s going to be jiggly then you will want something secure on your head and not prone to becoming dislodged when the sweat builds up.

 If you are going to be outside and on the public highways, you might want something that gives you a little warning that a truck is blaring its hon at you so earphones as closely fitting as the Powerbeats2 will give you solid music but zero interruption.

-Of the three devices tested, the Powerbeats2 were probably the best overall in terms of fitting, staying in place under duress, sound quality and quality, but the other two were pretty close all round.
+Of the three devices tested, the Powerbeats2 were probably the best overall in terms of fitting, staying in place under duress, sound quality, and quality, but the other two were pretty close all around.